martindevans/minetest-digital-storage/Readme.md

 This mod for [Minetest](https://www.minetest.net/) adds in persistent storage accessible with [Digilines](https://github.com/minetest-mods/digilines).

+To install the mod click Clone or download in Github and "Download Zip".
+Extract into the minetest mods directory and rename the directory to `digital_storage`.

 ### Example Usage

 1. Place down a `digital_storage:floppy_drive` node.